At the beginning and the end of the day, it is about the HUMAN RACE

 RACISM IS REAL!

 It's deeper than skin color.
 What does your heart and spirit say to you about real peace?
-White people there is a lot of work that needs to be done in the broken places in your own community as well.
-It is clear how you truly feel about Black People.
+To the White community there is a lot of work that needs to be done in the broken places in your own community as well.
+It is clear how the majority of you truly feel about Black People.
 Family to Family, consider own your children, there is a ripple affect and your children are feeling it and learning the painful truth about America's Black History not the stories taught in your school books.
 Teach them the truth, they are going to find out anyway about your forefathers and your heritage.

-White Families do you realize some of the members of your family are feeling the embarrassment and shame of their own race, even some of the adults are experiencing the disbelief of the actions from your forefathers worldwide.
-When we have open conversations with white families members and acquaintance in our circle.
-We were amazed to learn about how much they did not know, yet thought they knew about Black People since they did not have the same struggle or trials and tribulations.
+Do you realize some of the members of your family are feeling the embarrassment and shame of their own race, even some of the adults are experiencing the disbelief of the actions from your forefathers worldwide.
+When we have open conversations with our white family members and acquaintance in our circle.
 Most white people are taught that they are superior and now finding out that is not the case, simply not true.
 They are also learning that they are not the majority.
 Your forefathers has done a number on your race and community.
 What does it profit a man to gain the whole world and lose his soul?

 How can we as a HUMAN RACE change this?
 Can we change it?
 It seems like anyone who tries, well you know how that usually turns out.
 Family we will prevail!
 Before we move forward let's continue the conversation on how Black People, are thought of as being lazy.
 How would you feel if every time you build something for your family and your community, only to be destroyed by bullies who hate you without a real cause and because of the color of your skin and get away with it with no repercussions?
 Please Refer To The Black Wall Street of Tulsa, Oklahoma.